University of Siena

 - Higher education’s contribution to actionable Sustainable Development Goals

-Similar to previous years, ISCN 2016 will include a half-day pre-conference and the main conference will span 2.5 days and include thought-provoking plenary sessions, hands-on working group sessions, and intimate parallel sessions.
-Participants will enjoy ample networking opportunities to galvanize relationships.
-Following the main conference, ISCN members will be invited to participate in a members’ only session.
+Similar to previous years, ISCN 2016 included a half-day pre-conference and the main conference spanned 2.5 days including thought-provoking plenary sessions, hands-on working group sessions, and intimate parallel sessions.
+Following the main conference, ISCN members were invited to participate in a members’ only session.

 Special thanks to our sponsor:

 About The University of Siena